Get Involved with KDE Documentation

 There are many ways to get in touch with the team:

-You can chat with the team in #kde-docs on irc.freenode.net, or learn more about IRC.
+You can chat with the team in the #kde-docs channel on Matrix or the freenode IRC.

 The team discusses activities on the mailing list kde-doc-english, learn about mailing lists.